 Every 2 seconds, a new person in the U.S. needs a blood transfusion.
 But American Red Cross has had a 10% decline in blood donations over the past two years, declaring their first-ever national blood crisis.
 Medical professionals are sometimes having to make decisions about who receives blood and who has to risk waiting.
 A blood donation only takes about 10 minutes, and a single donation can save more than one life.
 If you’re eligible, please consider making a blood donation to help people like me whose lives rely on these donations.

-I’m happy to report that my condition is slowly improving, and I hope to one day be eligible to donate blood myself.
-Until then, I want to help make up for the blood I was lucky enough to receive.
+I’m happy to report that, thanks to the staff at Cheshire and Dartmouth Hitchcock, my condition has improved significantly since I was hospitalized.
+While I will never be eligible to donate blood due to the disorder I was diagnosed with, I want to help make up for the blood I was lucky enough to receive.
 I’ve had f̶o̶u̶r̶ five blood transfusions, so my hope is that more than f̶o̶u̶r̶ five people can pledge to donate blood on my behalf.
 For information about eligibility, visit https://www.redcrossblood.org/faq.html#eligibility and to find a blood donation drive near you, visit https://www.redcrossblood.org/give.html/find-drive

-(I ask that folks please respect my privacy regarding my current medical situation.)
+(I ask that folks please respect my privacy regarding my medical situation.)